Guest blog by Jennifer McGregor from the Publichealthlibrary.org.

 Get Some Fresh Air

-If we work indoors during the day, we can easily forget to step outside and get some fresh air and sunshine.
+If you’ve been working from home during the pandemic, it’s easy to forget to step outside and get some fresh air and sunshine.
 Researchers say embracing the outdoors is a good way to help lower stress — especially if you include a 20-minute walk or jog with it.

 Take a Supplement Or Vitamin